 If, however, you do not see the injuries you’ve suffered in this table, we could offer you some guidance on the amounts you could receive over the phone.
 However, it could be useful for you to know that your claim would not be valued until you had undergone a medical assessment.
 This would have to be conducted with an independent medical expert.
 From this, a medical report would be written by the medic, detailing your condition and your prognosis.
 This report would be used to give a value for your claim.

-It is not just the pain and suffering of the injuries you’ve sustained that could be compensated for in settlements for wrong prescription injuries in the UK.
+It is not just the pain and suffering of the injuries you’ve sustained that could be compensated for in pharmacy compensation claims.
 You could also receive compensation for losses sustained or costs incurred as a direct result of your injuries.
 Some examples of these special damages could include:

 Care costs – You might have required care at home to help you with washing/dressing etc if you were unable to do such things yourself.
 If so, care costs could be included in your claim.

 Medical expenses – If you have paid for counselling or prescription costs as a direct result of the harm you’ve suffered, for example, these costs could also be covered.